 In macroeconomic terms, Taiwan’s total exported goods represent 25.3% of its overall Gross Domestic Product for 2019 ($1.3 trillion valued in Purchasing Power Parity US dollars).
 That 25.3% for exports to overall GDP in PPP for 2019 compares to 26.8% for 2018.
 Those percentages suggest a relatively decreasing reliance on products sold on international markets for Taiwan’s total economic performance, albeit based on a short timeframe.
 These metrics include re-exporting activity.

 Another key indicator of a country’s economic performance is its unemployment rate.
-Taiwan’s average unemployment rate was 3.8% for 2019 up from 3.71% one year earlier, according to the International Monetary Fund.
+Taiwan’s unemployment rate was 3.77% in October 2020, down slightly from an average 3.8% for 2019 according to the International Monetary Fund.

 Taiwan’s capital city is Taipei.